Event Tracking vs. Virtual Pageviews

 • It seems that the event tracking module is a separate and isolated module: It has its own set of reports but as with funnel steps (and goals, up until a few months ago), event tracking is missing in many important modules, such as real-time reports and visitor flow.
 In most cases, not showing events in the visitor or goal flow reports makes no sense.

-I must add that I have seen numerous web analytics tool that do provide both pageviews and events, yet for some reason they all lack synergy between the two.
+I must add that I have seen numerous web analytics tools that provide both pageviews and events, yet for some reason they all lack synergy between the two.

 • Quality Assurance – QA and tackling issues are much easier to perform using pageviews.
 Let’s say you have created a goal based on a URL, but you do not see any conversions.
 When your events are simple page views, you can easily go to top content, visitor flow, etc. to see if the problem is related to the goal definition or if you have not actually sent the event correctly.
 Your virtual pageviews are also available in real-time reports, which makes your debugging process much easier (and faster).